 Tap water and in Rome either at your hotel, apartment or coming from the fountains is clean and controlled, and you can safely drink it .
 If you don’t believe what you are told, check for yourself!

-In our quest to unveil the hidden tools that can make your life in Rome easier (see: how to find the shortest ER queue), we want to share with you this very nice tool that allows you to check water quality in the specific area of Rome where you are located.
+In our quest to unveil the hidden tools that can make your life in Rome easier, we want to share with you this very nice tool that allows you to check water quality in the specific area of Rome where you are located.

 First of all visit the ACEA website, the utility company providing water in Rome.

-Insert your address in Rome (your hotel, apartment or anywhere you desire to give a check to the water quality).
+Insert your address in Rome (your hotel, apartment or anywhere you desire to check the water quality in your street).

 Then the map will show a small pin.